Plans have been filed for a 47-story hotel-casino in Union Park. If it’s built, it would be the first new casino downtown since 1979.

 The casino is part of a glittering and complicated pitch that Mayor Oscar Goodman makes frequently about downtown.
 After Forest City, with co-developer LiveWork Las Vegas, builds the new city hall at the corner of First Street and Clark Avenue, he has said, it will swap the land underneath it for the Union Park parcel, which is city-owned.

-“They build it, they do the swap, they do the casino,” said city spokesman Jace Radke.
+“They build it, they do the swap, they do the casino,” city spokesman Jace Radke said.

 The blocks around the new city hall are planned for office development.
 The current city hall site would be joined with 12 city-owned acres across the street from the current City Hall for further commercial development.

 That, along with the new casino and other planned downtown projects, would bring in revenue to pay for the new city hall while creating more than 13,000 jobs, Goodman has said repeatedly.

 The debt incurred for building a new city hall has been estimated to be $150 million to $267 million.

 Chris Bohner, research director for Culinary Local 226, said the city should sell the Union Park land to a developer and forgo the new city hall.

 “There’s no reason whatsoever that they can’t sell that land right now and get cash into a budget that is in deficit,” he said.
 “We reject the premise that you have to build a brand-new city hall to have a new casino downtown.”

 The union has filed two ballot measures related to the new city hall.
 One would require voter approval of “lease-purchase” financing agreements for city projects, thus challenging the financing method being considered for the new city hall.
 The other asks voters to say yea or nay to the redevelopment plan, which offers incentives to development in blighted areas.